Timeline of Bienne made Glycine watches, the evolution of watchmaking from 1914 to 2020

 1955 23 September Friday,Eugene Meylan was murdered in Neuchatel

-A module that can be mounted on any 8,75 lignes movement and turn them into automatic movements.
+A module that can be mounted on any manual winding 8,75 lignes movement and turn them into automatic movements.

 Above featured the EMSA Automatic wristwatch, two pocketwatches with Cal 40 and a travel alarm clock signed by Eugene Meylan, La Chaux de Fonds

-Meylan applied for a patent for his invention to the Swiss patent institute on 15th Oct 1930 in a time where competition to diversify Harwood's automatic was fierce.
-In 1930, Harwood and Autorist, both invented by John Harwood, were already manufactured in industrial scales.
+Meylan applied for a patent on 15th Oct 1930 in a time where competition to diversify Harwood's automatic was fierce.
+In 1930, Harwood and Autorist, both invented by John Harwood, were already being manufactured in industrial scales.
 Meylan's invention was the third industrial scale automatic invention without interfering with Harwood's patent.

-The independent module was able to be mounted on any manual winding movement with minor modifications and turn them into automatic movements.
+The independent module was able to be mounted on any 8,75 lignes manual winding movement with minor modifications and turn them into automatic movements.

 Servicing the only existing automatic watches Harwood and Autorist was challenging back then, that's what Meylan thought.
 He offered a solution to the problem with his invention by separating the automatic module from the movement.

-Eugene Meylan and Glycine started marketing activities and also presented their self winding timepiece in Basel Fairs.
-The Glycine Eugene Meylan Automatic was also presented in the New York World's Fair in 1939 with developed shock and water proof, anti-magnetic self winding timepieces.
+Eugene Meylan and Glycine started marketing activities and also presented their self winding timepiece in Basel Fair.
+The Glycine Eugene Meylan Automatic was also presented in the New York World's Fair in 1939 with developed shock and water proof, anti-magnetic self winding specifications.